LNA-DEV/Home-Page/content/posts/media/fediverse/index.en.md

 searchHidden: false
 ---

+{{< figure src="./fediverse.svg" alt="todo" class="img-right" >}}

 In this post I want to explain what the Fediverse is and why you should join it.
-I talk a bit about the technical stuff but this post is intended to be understood by anyone.
+I talk a very little bit about the technical stuff but this post is intended to be understood by anyone.

+Another post for the really technical topics is planned for the future.

 ## Where does the name come from?